-The identity of Phaëthon and Nimrod has much to support it besides the prima facie evidence arising from the statement that Phaëthon was an Ethiopian or Cushite, and the resemblance of his fate, in being cast down from heaven while driving the chariot of the sun as 'the child of the Sun,' to the casting down of Molk-Gheber, whose very name, as the god of fire, identifies him with Nimrod.
+The identity of Phaëthon and Nimrod has much to support it besides the prima facie evidence arising from the statement that Phaëthon was an Ethiopian or Cushite, and the resemblance of his fate, in being cast down from heaven while driving the chariot of the sun as "the child of the Sun," to the casting down of Molk-Gheber, whose very name, as the god of fire, identifies him with Nimrod.

-- 1. Phaëthon is said by Apollodorus to have been the son of Tithonus, 1253 but if the meaning of the name Tithonus be examined, it will be evident that he was Tithonus himself.
-Tithonus was the husband of Aurora.
-1254 In the physical sense, as we have already seen, Aur-ora signifies 'The awakener of the light.'
-To correspond with this Tithonus signifies, 'The kindler of light' or 'setter on fire.'1255 - a.
-'Phaëthon, the son of Tithonus,' is in Chaldee, 'Phaëthon Bar Tithon,' but this also signifies 'Phaëthon, the son that set on fire.'
-Assuming, then, the identity of Phaëthon and Tithonus, this goes far to identify Phaëthon with Nimrod, for Homer, as we have seen, mentions the marriage of Aurora with Orion the mighty Hunter, 1256 whose identity with Nimrod is established. - b.
-Then the name of the celebrated son that sprang from the union between Aurora and Tithonus, shows that Tithonus, in his original character, must have been indeed the same as 'the mighty hunter' of Scripture, for the name of that son was Memnon, 1257 which signifies 'The son of the spotted one, '1258 thereby identifying the father with Nimrod, whose emblem was the spotted leopard's skin. - c.
-As Ninus or Nimrod was worshipped as the son of his own wife, and that wife Aurora, the goddess of the dawn, we see how exact is the reference to Phaëthon, when Isaiah, speaking of the King of Babylon, who was his representative, says, 'How you are fallen from heaven, Oh Lucifer, son of the morning!'
+- 1. Phaëthon is said by Apollodorus to have been the son of Tithonus,1254 but if the meaning of the name Tithonus be examined, it will be evident that he was Tithonus himself.
+Tithonus was the husband of Aurora.1255 In the physical sense, as we have already seen, Aur-ora signifies "The awakener of the light."
+To correspond with this Tithonus signifies, "The kindler of light" or "setter on fire."1256 - a.
+"Phaëthon, the son of Tithonus," is in Chaldee, "Phaëthon Bar Tithon," but this also signifies "Phaëthon, the son that set on fire."
+Assuming, then, the identity of Phaëthon and Tithonus, this goes far to identify Phaëthon with Nimrod, for Homer, as we have seen, mentions the marriage of Aurora with Orion the mighty Hunter,1257 whose identity with Nimrod is established. - b.
+Then the name of the celebrated son that sprang from the union between Aurora and Tithonus, shows that Tithonus, in his original character, must have been indeed the same as "the mighty hunter" of Scripture, for the name of that son was Memnon,1258 which signifies "The son of the spotted one,"1259 thereby identifying the father with Nimrod, whose emblem was the spotted leopard's skin. - c.
+As Ninus, or Nimrod was worshipped as the son of his own wife, and that wife Aurora, the goddess of the dawn, we see how exact is the reference to Phaëthon, when Isaiah, speaking of the King of Babylon, who was his representative, says, "How you are fallen from heaven, Oh Lucifer, son of the morning!"
 (Is.
-14:12) The marriage of Orion with Aurora, in other words, his setting up as 'The kindler of light' or becoming the 'author of fire worship,' is said by Homer to have been the cause of his death, he having in consequence perished under the wrath of the gods.
-1259 - 2.
+14:12) The marriage of Orion with Aurora, in other words, his setting up as "The kindler of light" or becoming the "author of fire worship," is said by Homer to have been the cause of his death, he having in consequence perished under the wrath of the gods.1260 - 2.
 That Phaëthon was currently represented as the son of Aurora, the common story, as related by Ovid, sufficiently proves.
-While Phaëthon claimed to be the son of Phoebus, or the sun, he was reproached with being only the son of Merops-i.e. of the mortal husband of his mother Clymene.
-1260 The story implies that that mother gave herself out to be Aurora, not in the physical sense of that term, but in its mystical sense, as 'The woman pregnant with light,' and consequently, her son was held up as the great 'Light-bringer,' who was to enlighten the world- 'Lucifer, the son of the morning,' who was the pretended enlightener of the souls of men.
-1261
+While Phaëthon claimed to be the son of Phoebus, or the sun, he was reproached with being only the son of Merops-i.e. of the mortal husband of his mother Clymene.1261 The story implies that that mother gave herself out to be Aurora, not in the physical sense of that term, but in its mystical sense, as "The woman pregnant with light," and consequently, her son was held up as the great "Light-bringer," who was to enlighten the world-"Lucifer, the son of the morting," who was the pretended enlightener of the souls of men.1262 The name Lucifer, in Isaiah, is the very word from which Eleleus, one of the names

-Hislop, The Two Babylons, p.
+1254 Hislop, The Two Babylons, p.
 317. Apollodorus, Bibliotheca, vol. i. p.
-354. Avram: Note O is for p.
-230; in The Full Hislop it's p.
+354.Avram: Note O is for p.
+230; in TFH it's p.
 182f.

-1254 Ibid., Dymock, Classical Dictionary, sub voce, 'Aurora.'
+1255 Ibid., Dymock, Classical Dictionary, sub voce, "Aurora."

-1255 Ibid., note : From Tzet or Tzit, 'to kindle' or 'set on fire,' which in Chaldee becomes Tit and Thon, 'to give.
+1256 Ibid., note : From Tzet or Tzit, "to kindle" or "set on fire," which in Chaldee becomes Tit and Thon, "to give."

-1256 Ibid., Homer, Odyssey, lib. v. l.
+1257 Ibid., Homer, Odyssey, lib. v. l.
 121, p.
 127.